zabbix/zabbix/templates/app/php-fpm_agent/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box/zabbix_agent) for basic instructions.

-1. Open the php-fpm configuration file and enable the status page as shown.
+1. Open the PHP-FPM configuration file and enable the status page as shown.
     ```
     pm.status_path = /status
     ping.path = /ping
     ```
-2. Validate the syntax is fine before we reload the service
+2. Validate the syntax is fine before we reload the service.
     ```
     $ php-fpm7 -t
     ```
-3. Reload the php-fpm service to make the change active
+3. Reload the php-fpm service to make the change active.
     ```
     $ systemctl reload php-fpm
     ```